Institute on Taxation and Economic Policy (ITEP)

 Florida

-Faced with a $1.5 billion (and growing) revenue shortfall, lawmakers are weighing a range of property tax cut proposals.
-Gov. Ron DeSantis had been making the case for eliminating property taxes, but the legislature’s response has been tepid.
-Of the proposals being considered is a phase out of non-school property taxes for homestead owners over ten years by gradually increasing the state homestead exemption until 2037, at which point non-school property taxes would be eliminated.
-Another would limit annual property tax rate increases to 3 percent or inflation for homesteads and lower the assessment increase limit from 15 to 10 percent.
+• Earlier this year, Gov. Ron DeSantis made the case for eliminating property taxes, but the legislature’s response was tepid.
+One proposal considered included a phase out of non-school property taxes for homestead owners over 10 years by gradually increasing the state homestead exemption until 2037, at which point non-school property taxes would be eliminated.
+Another would have limited annual property tax rate increases to 3 percent or inflation for homesteads and lower the assessment increase limit from 15 to 10 percent.
+Counties across the state, especially rural communities, expressed deep concern over these proposals and their impact on the ability to fund vital services.
+Any change would need 60 percent voter approval at the ballot.

 Georgia